ryanhellyer/unique-headers/readme.txt

 This is a complex question and not something I can teach in a short FAQ.
 I recommend hiring a professional WordPress developer for assistance, or asking the developer of your theme to add support for the built-in WordPress custom header system.

 = Does it work with custom post-types? =
 Not out of the box, but you can modify the following code to add support to suit your own requirements.
-You can can add this code to either your theme or to a custom plugin.
+You can add this code to either your theme or to a custom plugin.
 You will need to modify the post-type to suit your own requirements.
 Some knowledge of PHP coding is necessary for this step.

 `
 <?php